pingcap/community/special-interest-groups/sig-planner/README.md

 * The [planner package](https://github.com/pingcap/tidb/tree/master/planner) in the tidb repo.
 * The [statistics package](https://github.com/pingcap/tidb/tree/master/statistics) in the tidb repo.
-* Other codes that affect the correctness, performance of the planner, like say the [expresion package](https://github.com/pingcap/tidb/tree/master/expression).
+* Other codes that affect the correctness, performance of the planner, like say the [expression package](https://github.com/pingcap/tidb/tree/master/expression).